 \section{Conclusion}

-We present a simple yet principled framework for amortized optimization that effectively bridges the complementary strengths of supervised and self-supervised learning.
-Our key observation is that, for challenging nonconvex constrained problems, successful learning does not require high-fidelity supervision, but rather an initialization within a favorable basin of attraction.
-Leveraging this insight, we propose a three-stage pipeline that uses a modest amount of inexpensive, imperfect labels to warm-start self-supervised training.
-Through theoretical analysis and extensive experiments across synthetic optimization, power-grid operation, and physics-based simulation, we demonstrate that this cheap warm-start strategy substantially improves training stability, convergence speed, and final task performance, while dramatically reducing offline computational cost.
-Our results highlight the importance of the merit-based criterion for both training and evaluation, and show that cheap labels can be used effectively to guide learning without overfitting to their bias.
-Overall, our framework is simple, modular, and compatible with existing amortized optimization methods, making it easy to adopt in practice.
-We hope this work encourages a shift away from purely cold-start self-supervision or expensive full-fidelity supervision, toward hybrid strategies that explicitly exploit problem structure, approximation hierarchies, and basin-entry effects in learning-based optimization.
-An important direction for future work is to develop adaptive strategies that dynamically trade off label acquisition and self-supervised training, particularly in online and distribution-shifted settings.
+We present an intuitive yet principled framework for effective amortized optimization that bridges the strengths of supervised and self-supervised learning.
+Our key insight is that difficult nonconvex constrained problems do not require high-fidelity supervision, but rather initialization within a favorable regime for a final SSL stage.
+Based on this observation, we propose a three-stage pipeline that first collects a relatively small number of inaccurate labels, then trains a supervised model until achieving minimum merit loss, and then uses it to warm-start the final SSL.
+Through empirical analysis across synthetic nonconvex constrained optimization, power grid operation, and stiff physics-based simulation, we show that this cheap warm-starting strategy improves training stability, convergence speed, and final task performance, while substantially reducing offline computational cost.
+We further highlight the importance of the proposed merit loss and demonstrate that inexpensive labels therefore can effectively guide learning without overfitting to their biases.
+Overall, our framework is simple, modular, and compatible with existing amortized optimization methods, making it practical to adopt.